ruaaabdu/readme/README-Template.md

 4. Import the dashboard repository into Eclipse by going to File > Import > General > Existing Projects into Workspace.
 Select the root directory where you cloned the project (C:\Data\DashBoard\dashboard).
 The list of available projects is offered.
 Select All and Finish.
 5. Repeat Step 4 for db-shared (C:\Data\DashBoard\db-shared).
 6. In the Plug In Development perspective, find the com.rossvideo.dashboardsuite.branding plugin in the list on the left.
 From this plug in, right click the DashBoardFramework product and “Run as” an Eclipse Application.
 Ignore the errors/warnings for now.
-7. In the Plug In Development perspective, go to Debug Configurations using the drop down menu next to the run button.
+7. Set the required plugins.
+In the Plug In Development perspective, go to Debug Configurations using the drop down menu next to the run button.
 Within DashBoardFramework.product in the Eclipse Application drop down, select the Plug-ins tab and select everything under these plugins:
 	- Nk – except for tstorm
 	- Visual
 	- Joy